fblpalmeira/Baile_das_Oncas/README.md

 - Na barriga da onça - Zé do Cedro e Tião do Pinho
 - Nego Dito - Branca Di Neve (Itamar Assumpção)
 - No tempo do onça - Carlos Galhardo
+- O amigo da onça - Ivete Ribeiro
 - O caçador e a onça - Poeta J Sousa
 - O cheiro da onça - Jaco e Jacozinho
 - O menino e o caçador - Lourenço e Lourival